badges/svg-to-image-proxy/README.md

 - [Zeit Smart CDN][cdn]
 - [Now for GitHub][]

+Pull requests are deployed automatically.
 Staging is deployed automatically from master.
 Production is deployed manually for now.

 To deploy, run `now alias shields-raster-staging.now.sh raster.shields.io`.
 This ships the current staging build to production.